ronaldleung1/hillshacks-v/README.md

-# hillsHacks IV
+# hillsHacks V

-The source of the website powering hillsHack's fourth annual hackathon.
+The source of the website powering hillsHack's fifth annual hackathon.
 Made with Next.js and Theme UI.

+See the [source](https://github.com/googol88/hillshacks-iv) of last year's website

 [next.js]: https://nextjs.org
 [mdx]: https://mdxjs.com